NajiElKotob/ML-Scholarship-Program-for-Microsoft-Azure/README.md

 ## Terms and Definition
 * **Machine learning** is a data science technique used to extract patterns from data, allowing computers to identify related data, and forecast future outcomes, behaviors, and trends.
 (Udacity)
 * [Pipelines](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#what-are-azure-ml-pipelines) An Azure ML pipeline performs a complete logical workflow with an ordered sequence of steps.
 Each step is a discrete processing action.
 (Microsoft Azure)
+* In the context of machine learning, [data drift](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-data-drift#what-is-data-drift)  is the change in model input data that leads to model performance degradation.
+It is one of the top reasons where model accuracy degrades over time, thus monitoring data drift helps detect model performance issues.
 -----
 ## Quotes
 * "A breakthrough in machine learning would be worth ten Microsofts."
 Bill Gates